-Update 9/2/20: we are following the guidance of state and local officials, as well as the guidance of the Episcopal Diocese of New York in regards to phased reopening when it is safe.
-As of September, we continue to have socially distanced services with many changes (e.g., physical distancing protocols, no congregational singing, mask use, sanitation, reduced capacity, contact tracing and sign-ins, and Eucharist in one kind).
-Please see your email and/or connect with us via telephone for complete details.
+Update 10/20/20: we are following the guidance of state and local officials, as well as the guidance of the Episcopal Diocese of New York in regards to phased reopening when it is safe.
+As of October, we continue to have socially distanced services with many changes (e.g., physical distancing protocols, mask use, sanitation, reduced capacity, contact tracing and sign-ins, and Eucharist in one kind).
 We will also continue to broadcast online for those who cannot or prefer not to attend in person at this time.
-Starting mid-September, there will be a password on the Zoom link, so please contact us if you need that information.
 Coffee hour and hospitality continue to be on hold.
 Please contact the church, Father Frank, or Madre Filomena with any questions.

 Our parish members come from diverse cultural backgrounds and a wide variety of religious traditions within the universal church.
 Our vision is to be a unified congregation that worships in two languages but otherwise strives to be one in all other aspects of our common life.
 Mass is offered in both English and Spanish.